selinaerhabor/memory-game/README.md

 # Interactive Frontend Development Project: Mimic – The Memory Game
 This is a simple, single-player memory game inspired by Hasbro’s [Simon Game].
-The aim of this game is for the user to replay (mimic) the sequence of buzzers that the game selects in order to move on to the next level.
+The aim of this game is for the user to replay (mimic) the sequence of buzzers that the game selects, in order to move on to the next level.
 Mimic the Memory game is currently set to 30 levels.
 For each new level, one extra buzzer is selected and added to the sequence.
 It could be the same buzzer as the previous selection or a different buzzer.
 The user has to replay all of the buzzers that have been selected so far in their exact order, including the newly selected buzzer for that level.
-I chose to number the IDs for the four buzzers from 0 to 3 and this was advantageous in successfully mapping them with audio sounds using JavaScript arrays and used this concept for mapping the game notification sounds.
-Mimic the memory game can be accessed [here].
+I chose to number the IDs for the four buzzers from 0 to 3 and this was advantageous in successfully mapping them with audio sounds using JavaScript arrays.

+Mimic the Memory Game can be accessed [here].

-## Contents
+## List of Contents
 1. [**User Experience Design (UX)**](https://github.com/selinaerhabor/memory-game/blob/master/README.md#1-user-experience-design-ux)

       1.1 [User Stories](https://github.com/selinaerhabor/memory-game/blob/master/README.md#11-user-stories)